Classicality from Quantum Stochastic Processes: Multiple fixed point channels

 Analogously to the SDP used in \cite{2209.06806v1} to find the above characterization we have a way to find the channels that have as fixed points some desired states. \begin{corollary} The SDP for finding the channel with minimum trace with two fixed points is the following

 A trace-preserving channel is found as follows, in terms of a state $B$,

 We further require that

 so that iterations converge. \end{corollary} We nevertheless, lack a general characterization of the solution $X$ in terms of the states $\sigma_0$ and $\sigma_1$ in contrast to the one-state case.
-Observe that if $\{\sigma_0,\sigma_1\}\in\mathcal{H}$ then $X\in\mathcal{H}\otimes\mathcal{H}$ and in general $X$ is an entangled operator in that space.
+Observe that if $\{\sigma_0,\sigma_1\}\in\mathcal{H}$ then $X\in\mathcal{H}\otimes\mathcal{H}$ and in general $X$ is a non-separable operator.
 As a special case, we have the following characterization for when $X$ is separable.